 |---|---|---|

-| Parking access | Permit bays, time-limited stops, or no space near the door increase the walk from van to property. | Longer carries lengthen each load cycle, adding labour minutes that raise the final bill. |
+| Parking access | Permit bays, time-limited stops or no space near the door increase the walk from van to property | Longer carries lengthen each load cycle, adding labour minutes that raise the final bill |

-| Building layout | Stairs, tight corridors, or a small/slow lift restrict how quickly items can be moved. | Reduced items-per-minute rate increases total handling time and therefore overall cost. |
+| Building layout | Stairs, tight corridors or a small or slow lift restrict how quickly items can be moved | Reduced items-per-minute rate increases total handling time and therefore overall cost |

-| Van size / movers | Too small a van or too few movers increases trips; the right mix reduces shuttling and heavy lifts per person. | Correct sizing cuts total hours; mis-sizing extends loading/unloading time and labour cost. |
+| Van size / movers | Too small a van or too few movers increases trips; the right mix reduces shuttling and heavy lifts per person | Correct sizing cuts total hours; mis-sizing extends loading and unloading time and labour cost |

-| Route timing | School-run or commuter congestion and delivery restrictions around certain sites create delays. | Slower travel or enforced waits extend the schedule beyond the load/unload time. |
+| Route timing | School-run or commuter congestion and delivery restrictions around certain sites create delays | Slower travel or enforced waits extend the schedule beyond the load and unload time |

 Because billing tracks labour time, moves scale with how long loading, travel and unloading take.
 Two similar homes can produce very different totals if one has a driveway and wide hallways while the other has permit bays, three flights of stairs and a lift queue.